wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-with-ai-builder-object-detection/includes/3-use-model.md

 4. Select **Insert** and then add a **Data table** component.

-5. To bind the **Object detector** component to one of the **Data table**, select the **Data table component** and replace the Formula bar value by *ObjectDetector1.GroupedResults*.
+5. To bind the **Object detector** component to one of the Data tables, select the **Data table component** and replace the Formula bar value by *ObjectDetector1.GroupedResults*.

     ![The Data Table component](../media/image8.png)

-    This will auto-populate the data table with the list of objects that the model can recognized as well as their count in the image.
+    This will auto-populate the data table with the list of objects that the model can recognize as well as their count in the image.

 6. Select **Play** on the upper right of the Power Apps studio to preview the app.